 One national firm recently announced, after being prompted by federal regulators, an investigation into “potentially inappropriate recommendations on rollovers for 401(k) plan participants.”
 Federal regulators have been pushing for a fiduciary rule that would require advisors and brokers to put the investor’s interests first when advising on retirement accounts.
 Those rules were vacated by a federal appeals court, but the SEC continues to push for more transparency and for the application of an industry wide fiduciary standard.

 In the meantime, conflicts of interest permeate the investment business.
 In the future we will explore the kinds of questions investors should be asking.

-This article appeared in the February 15th, 2017 issue of The Daily Record.
+This article originally appeared in the May 25th 2018 edition of Rochester Business Journal.
 Download a PDF copy.